bartlettD/nzxt-gamma-usb3/Docs/hd-audio-debug.md

 ### HD Audio Device Sensing

+The Intel HD Audio interface allows front panel jacks to signal user connection and disconnection to the Operating System using the SENSE_SEND signal of the header.

+_Figure 1_ shows Intel's reference implementation of a Front-Panel dongle using the HD Audio interface, showing the connections from the dongle header to the indiviual audio jacks.

 ![ Intel® HD Audio Front Panel Dongle Implementation](hd-audio-dongle-implementation.PNG) _Figure 1: Intel® HD Audio Front Panel Dongle Implementation_

+The previous figure shows that the reference implementation uses "Normally Open Isolated Switch" style jacks that connect the SENSE_SEND signal and SENSE_RETURN signals together so that the CODEC on the motherboard can detect the insertion of a plug into the jack.

+The connectors selected for this design however are normally closed against the Tip and Ring pins of the plug and cause the CODEC to malfunction and cause the continual connection and disconnection event generation as described earlier.

 ## Solution
 In this case, a suitable replacement connector which met the specific